markrad/noderededgemodule/README.md

 ## How to deploy the module

 The module is available as an AMD64, ARM64 and ARM32 module.
 To run the module, deploy an [IoT Edge on Linux](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-install-iot-edge-linux) or [Raspberry Pi](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-install-iot-edge-linux-arm), and then deploy the respective module (AMD64, ARM64v8 or ARM32V7).
-Version 1.0.2 of the Node-Red Edge modules now use the offical Node-red docker containers, version 1.1.3-12.
+Version 1.0.2 of the Node-Red Edge modules now use the official Node-red docker containers, version 1.1.3-12.

 - In the Azure portal, navigate to your IoT hub.
 - Go to **IoT Edge** and select your IoT Edge device.